Get 15% Off

 When you’re working with a bunch of plants, you’re fighting flavonoids all the way.
 The bitter taste of adaptogenic plants is the plant’s defense mechanism, but it’s also indicative of the potent bioactivity of the plant.
 So you’ve got to have a little sweetness in there to break it up.

-We use Stevia in our formulation to accomplish a balanced taste with a lychee passionfruit vibe perfect for smoothies or on its own.
+We use stevia extract in our formulation to accomplish a balanced taste with a lychee-passionfruit vibe perfect for smoothies or on its own.
 Stevia offers the same benefits as artificial sweeteners (300 times sweeter than sugar, 0 calories) but is way better for you.